Main intro Heading link

 The Office of the Associate Dean for Research and Graduate Education hosts an annual College of Pharmacy (COP) “Images of Research” competition.
 The purpose of the competition is to assemble a portfolio of the most innovative and creative images to convey the range of research taking place in COP.
 These images will be used to promote, advance and represent our College both in printed and digital media.

-119 people voted for the best image in the 10th Annual Images of Research Competition!
-Congratulations to our winners, whose images are featured below with the number of total (1st, 2nd & 3rd place) votes received.
+148 people voted for the best image in the 13th Annual Images of Research Competition!
+Congratulations to our winners, whose images are featured below.